Elliot S. Maggin: E-publishing

 Several of his works of fiction are available exclusively online, including the short story Luthor's Gift and the novella Starwinds Howl, both of which take place in his Superman continuity.
 He has presented a novel-in-progress, Lancer, on his personal website.

-He also setup a podcast called "Elliot Makes Stuff Up", where he did audiobook readings of his Superman novels.
+He also set up a podcast called "Elliot Makes Stuff Up", where he did audiobook readings of his Superman novels.

 Personal life

 In 1983, Maggin married Pamela King.
-The two subsequently divorced in 1988, though they re-married three years later in 1991.
+The two subsequently divorced in 1988, though they remarried three years later in 1991.
 They were divorced again in 2011.
-The couple has two children together, Sarah and Jeremy Maggin.
+The couple has two children together, Sarah and Jeremy.

 Comic book appearances

 Maggin is himself a character in the DC Universe.
 During the Bronze Age of Comic Books, Maggin was a known resident of Earth-Prime and a major character in Justice League of America issues #123-124.
-In the Modern Age of Comic Books, Maggin cameoed as Oliver Queen's campaign manager in 52 issue #24.
-This appearance references a term paper which had been awarded a B− at Brandeis University and was subsequently Maggin's first sale to DC, which posited Green Arrow's mayoral campaign in Star City.
+In the Modern Age of Comic Books, Maggin cameoed as Oliver Queen's campaign manager in 52.
+This appearance references a term paper which had been awarded a B− at Brandeis University and was Maggin's first sale to DC, which posited Green Arrow's mayoral campaign in Star City.

 Awards

-Maggin received an Inkpot Award at the San Diego Comic-Con International in 2013.
+Maggin received an Inkpot Award at San Diego Comic-Con in 2013.
 In 2016, he received the Bill Finger Award.